If you would like to find out more about dental implants then call our friendly team and book a FREE treatment consultation today.

 Examination:

 The first stage is a comprehensive consultation with one of our dentists.
 You will discuss all of the stages in the procedure and then undergo a thorough dental examination to assess your current dental health.
 X-rays will be taken of your jaw to determine the condition of the bone and check the placement of the implant.
-If required a CT scan will also be taken to create a 3D representation of your jaw to aid with the placement of the implant.
-Finally impressions will be taken of your teeth to which are used to create a guide for inserting the implant.
+If required, a CT scan will also be taken to create a 3D representation of your jaw to aid with the placement of the implant.
+Finally, impressions will be taken of your teeth which are used to create a guide for inserting the implant.

 A clearly written treatment plan will be given to you after the consultation.
 It will list all of the proposed treatment stages as discussed with your dentist and include information on the time to complete the process and overall costs.